uwen70/esphome_vitoconnect/README.md

 # Vitoconnect for ESPHome

-Integration of Viessmann Optolink protocols GWG, KW and P300 into [ESPHome].
+Integration of Viessmann Optolink protocols [GWG], KW and P300 into [ESPHome].
 This component is named after the cloud reading unit of Viessmann: Vitoconnect.

 ## Usage